kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 > It's important that you pattern match on all cases of enumeration when possible to avoid having partial functions.

-If you add a new color constructor, for example `Orange`, the compiler will warn you to update the `showColor` function.
-But, unfortunately, it won't remind you to update `parseColor` as the "orange" case is already covered by the wildcard (`_`) case, therefore it is all good from the compiler point of view.
+If you add a new colour constructor, for example `Orange`, the compiler will warn you to update the `showColour` function.
+But, unfortunately, it won't remind you to update `parseColour` as the `"orange"` string is already covered by the wildcard (`_`) case.
+Therefore it is all good from the compiler point of view.

 If you have only a few data types with a few constructors and you